spalato/Mbo.jl/examples/vibrational/README_vibrational.md

 julia vibrational.jl <config>
 ```
 The time grid is much larger than in the simple case.
 For a description of the
 output files, see the simple example.
+The calculation takes around 10 s.